Ready to game in surround sound? Follow the step-by-step instructions below and you'll be up and playing in no time.

 Dolby® Digital 5.1 technology is built into the Xbox®.
 To enable it, however, you'll need a digital audio output, an A/V receiver with Dolby Digital, and a few cables, which are specified here.
 Refer to the diagram to see how to connect your console to your home theater receiver.

 - For a digital audio output, you'll need to purchase an Xbox Advanced AV Pack or Xbox High Definition AV Pack.

 - Connect either AV Pack's digital optical output to the receiver's optical digital input with an optical digital audio cable.

 - Connect the AV Pack's video output to the receiver's video input with a composite, S-Video, or component video cable.
-Note: you don't need to connect the two-channel analogue outputs from your Xbox.
+Note: you don't need to connect the two-channel analog outputs from your Xbox.

 - Make sure the receiver's video monitor output is connected to the TV's video input.